kdjordan/resDemo/README.md

 If a housekeeper logs in, he is able to see what reservations have been made and also check off if the home has been cleaned.

 This is the front end : Vue/Nuxt.
-TThe Back End is Express/Node API that handles all of the DB CRUD operations and has backend route protection utilizing JWTs.
+The Backend is Express/Node API that handles all of the DB CRUD operations and has backend route protection utilizing JWTs.
 The DB is Mongo.
 Both the front end and Node backend are deployed on Heroku.
 For front end session management it uses the Node generated JWTs and middleware to protect routes.
 For persistence during page refreshes, it users localStorage on the client side.